 - Irises love full sun.
 Plant these guys in a warm spot with plenty of sunshine.
 They will bloom each summer for you.
 If they don’t have enough sun, the irises won’t bloom.

-- These guys love slightly acidic soil.
+- These flowers love slightly acidic soil.
 Plant them with a small amount of peat moss and they will be happy.

 - Make sure that your soil has great drainage.
 They like to be watered frequently, but sitting in water will drown them.
 They are not able to tolerate wet soil during the winter.

 Caring for irises is easy!
 Water your irises frequently, getting the roots really wet during the summer.
 Make sure that they have proper drainage as irises like the tops of their tubers to be dry, but the bottom of their tubers to be wet.

-- Irises bloom in summer.
+- Irises bloom in late spring through the summer.
 Once they are finished blooming, leave the foliage (leaves) as long as you can after they have bloomed.
 This gives the plants nutrients for the following spring.

 - Once blooming is done, cut the flower stalks down.
-These are not necessary and honestly not all that nice to look at.
+These are not necessary and honestly they don’t look nice either.

-- If your irises aren’t blooming as beautiful as they did years prior, or they are sparsely blooming, it’s time to separate them.
+If your irises aren’t blooming as beautiful as they did years prior, or they are sparsely blooming, it’s time to separate them.
 The plants are becoming too crowded and they are no longer getting the nutrients they need.
 It’s best to divide irises in the late summer, after blooming is done.

 - After the first hard frost in the fall (or if you live in a warmer climate, once the weather starts feeling cooler), cut back all the foliage to the base of the plant.
 Remove of all foliage to prevent any encouragement of borer eggs.